 - Do not be alarmed with any color changes or appearance of tissues following laser therapy.
 Tissues can be gray, yellow, red, blue, purple, “stringy” and reflect normal responses to laser treatments.

 - Do not be alarmed if any of the following occurs:

 - Slight swelling

 - Do not be alarmed that beginning within two (2) weeks after laser therapy and extending as long as one year or more, the teeth may become sore, tender, or sensitive as the bone and ligaments around the teeth regenerate and become more firm.
 This is a sign of healing but may also indicate the presence of a bite imbalance that may need to be adjusted.

 - Some oozing of blood may occur and will appear to be greatly exaggerated when it dissolves in saliva.
 Determine the side of oozing and place pressure on this area.
 If you cannot locate the origin of the bleeding, rinse your mouth gently with iced water and apply a wet tea bag to the general area.

-- “Spaces” between your teeth can result from reduction of inflammation, swelling, and the removal of diseased tissue after LANAP® treatment.
-These spaces usually fill in over time, and again, bite adjustment is critical to making sure the teeth and the “papilla” is not traumatized and can regrow.
+- “Spaces” between your teeth can result from a reduction of inflammation, swelling, and the removal of diseased tissue after LANAP® treatment.
+These spaces usually fill in over time, and again, bite adjustment is critical to making sure the teeth and the “papilla” are not traumatized and can regrow.